badsyntax/grpc-js-typescript/examples/ts-protoc-gen/README.md

 This simple app demonstrates the different gRPC calls you can perform.

-First generated the types and build the application files:
+First generate the types and build the application files:

 ```sh
 npm run build